 Hair Follicle Testing

 Private industries do utilize hair testing to an extent.
-The most common threshold used in hair testing is around one picogram THC-COOH per milligram of hair.
+The most common threshold used in hair testing is around one picogram of THC-COOH per milligram of hair.
 (A picogram is one trillionth of a gram.)

 THC metabolites are detectable in hair for up to 90 days.